Moneymoney122/iOS-OTA-Downgrader-Updater/README.md

 - I have no idea why I made this script, and I have no idea if it is actually useful or not

-- Released on the 21st September 2022
+- Released on the 21st of September 2022

 ## Credits: